 Where to stay?

 I already looked for a hotel before I had tickets but everything was fully booked!
 The hotels often keep rooms available for delegations from other countries who may spend the night there.
 The prices were skyrocketing.
-Stockholm isn’t a cheap place to stay, but prices of 400 to 800 euros for a night were no exception.
+Stockholm isn’t a cheap place to stay, but around Eurovision, prices of 400 to 800 euros for a night were no exception.
 I initially booked into a hostel.
-Sharing a room with 3 ladies I don’t know: not really my cup of tea but the only affordable option.
-Until I checked in and was so dissapointed… I couldn’t stay there and so I looked for a solution at 10 p.m.
+Sharing a room with 3 girls I had never met: not really my cup of tea but it was the only affordable option.
+Until I checked in and was so disappointed about the hostel experience… I just couldn’t stay there and looked for a solution, at 10 pm.

 Quality Hotel Globen

 The cheapest hotel that evening (still a few hundred euros) also turned out to be the best hotel, near Globen!
-You can see the relief and happiness on my face, I think.
-So happy that I could exchange that hostel for a little more luxury and comfort.
-Upon arrival, this turned out to be the hotel where a number of artists and their delegations were staying.
+You can see the relief and happiness on my face.
+I was so happy to exchange the hostel for a little more luxury.
+Upon arrival, it turned out to be the hotel where a some artists and delegations were staying.
 How about the free rooms?
-A number of countries that were staying there were already out of the competition and had returned home.
-So that’s how I found myself in the elevator with the male presenter, having breakfast with Amir from France and dancing at the afterparty with the Bulgarian Poli.
+Some countries that were staying there were already out of the competition and had returned home.
+So that’s how I found myself in the elevator with the male presenter, having breakfast with the singer from France and dancing at the afterparty with the Bulgarian Poli.

 Is there anything else to do in town besides the live shows?

-Stockholm had gone big: the Festival was welcomed everywhere with flags, fan areas and little decorations.
-There was Eurovillage at Skeppsbron, an entire Eurovision village at Kungsträdgården and customized shop windows at NK.
+Stockholm had gone all out: the Festival was welcomed everywhere with flags, fan areas and little decorations.
+There was Eurovillage at Skeppsbron, an entire Eurovision village at Kungsträdgården and customised shop windows at NK.

 Eurovision songfestival 2016